mdarfan357/Automated-WebScraping/README.md

 The data from these websites are collected and stored in the [prices_track.csv](../main/price_track.csv) file and this data is sent to the webapp for data visualization.

-Do visit the website [website](https://mdarfan357-price-track-appstreamlit-app-tr1vmx.streamlitapp.com/)
+Do visit the [website](https://mdarfan357-price-track-appstreamlit-app-tr1vmx.streamlitapp.com/) to see the front end of the project

 The skills used in this project are:
 * python